albertattard/java-boot-camp/01 - Primer.md

     Hello world.
     ```

-   For more information about tasks, please refer to the [tasks user guide](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html).
+   For more information about Gradle tasks, please refer to the [tasks user guide](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html).

 1. Use a plugin

+    **This is the preferred approach as we are reusing an existing Gradle plugin rather than adding a new Gradle task ourselves**.

     The [shadowJar](https://plugins.gradle.org/plugin/com.github.johnrengelman.shadow) plugin is a very popular plugin.